I’ve talked a lot about branding in the last weeks and one of my favorite people, Gregory Stringer, asked me to talk about co-branding, so here goes.

 Probably the biggest danger is the vulnerability caused by reliance on two brands — if something terrible happens to one brand, both brands might suffer declining market performance.
 This is the same reason why some companies don’t use a family branding strategy, instead preferring separate branding for each product line — like Proctor and Gamble with Tide, Cheer, Gain, and others just within the laundry detergent market.
 Damage to one brand might bring down both brands.

-Another danger to a co-branding strategy comes from loss of control and burgeoning bureaucracy to manage the efforts that cause a certain frigidity and slow down strategic responses.
+Another danger to a co-branding strategy comes from the loss of control and burgeoning bureaucracy to manage the efforts that cause a certain frigidity and slow down strategic responses.

 Crafting a winning co-branding strategy